Principles of Physical Layer Security in Multiuser Wireless Networks: A Survey: Broadcast, Multiple-Access, and Interference Channels

-The secrecy capacity region of the MIMO Gaussian broadcast channels with confidential and common messages, where the transmitter has two independent confidential messages and a common message, is characterized in \cite{BCLiuISIT10}.
-The achievability is obtained using secret dirty-paper coding, while the converse is proved by using the notion of channel splitting \cite{BCLiuISIT10}.

-Secure broadcasting with more than two receivers are considered in \cite{Wornell08},\cite{BCKhandani09}, \cite{BCUlukus09}, and \cite{BCLiuLiu10} (and reference therein).
-More precisely, there is one transmitter which wants to communicate with several legitimate users in the presence of an external eavesdropper.
-The secrecy capacity region for the two-legitimate receiver case is characterized by Khandani \emph{et al.} \cite{BCKhandani09} using the enhanced channels, and for an arbitrary number of legitimate receivers by Ekrem et. al \cite{BCUlukus09}.
-Ekrem et. al. use the relationships between the minimum-mean-square-error and the mutual information, and equivalently, the relationships between the Fisher information and the differential entropy to provide the converse proof.

-In \cite{BCLiuLiu10}, Liu \emph{et al.} considered the secrecy capacity regions of the degraded vector Gaussian MIMO broadcast channel with layered confidential messages.
+The secrecy capacity region of MIMO Gaussian broadcast channels with confidential and common messages, where the transmitter has two independent confidential messages and a common message, was characterized in \cite{BCLiuISIT10}.
+The achievability was obtained using secret dirty-paper coding, while the converse was proved by using the notion of channel splitting \cite{BCLiuISIT10}.
+Secure broadcasting with more than two receivers was considered in \cite{Wornell08}--\cite{BCLiuLiu10} (and references therein).
+These papers assume one transmitter intends to communicate with several legitimate users in the presence of an external eavesdropper.
+The secrecy capacity region for the case of two legitimate receivers was characterized by Khandani \emph{et al.} \cite{BCKhandani09} using enhanced channels, and for an arbitrary number of legitimate receivers by Ekrem \emph{et al.} \cite{BCUlukus09}.
+Ekrem \emph{et al.} use the relationships between minimum-mean-square-error and mutual information, and equivalently, the relationships between Fisher information and differential entropy to provide the converse proof.
+In \cite{BCLiuLiu10}, Liu \emph{et al.} considered the secrecy capacity regions of the degraded Gaussian MIMO BC with layered confidential messages, where each message must be kept secret from different subsets of receivers.
 They presented a vector generalization of Costa's Entropy Power Inequality to provide their converse proof.
-The role of artificial noise for jamming unintended receivers in multiuser downlink channels was investigated in \cite{MukherjeeAllerton09,ICASSP10}.
+Chia and El Gamal provided inner and outer bounds on the secrecy capacity region of the three-receiver BC with one common and one confidential message in \cite{ChiaGamal12}, and the extension to additional layered message sets was studied in \cite{Aref13}.
+The role of artificial noise for jamming eavesdroppers in wiretap broadcast channels was investigated in \cite{MukherjeeAllerton09,ICASSP10,Ng12}.